1988 AC Spark Plug 500: Qualifying

 Qualifying was split into two rounds.
-The first round was held on Friday, July 22, at 3:00 PM EST. Each driver would have one lap to set a time.
+The first round was held on Friday, July 22, at 3:00 p.m.
+EST. Each driver would have one lap to set a time.
 During the first round, the top 15 drivers in the round would be guaranteed a starting spot in the race.
-If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, July 23, at 10:30 AM EST. As with the first round, each driver would have one lap to set a time.
+If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, July 23, at 10:30 a.m.
+EST. As with the first round, each driver would have one lap to set a time.
 For this specific race, positions 16-40 would be decided on time, and depending on who needed it, a select amount of positions were given to cars who had not otherwise qualified but were high enough in owner's points; up to two provisionals were given.

 Morgan Shepherd, driving for RahMoc Enterprises, would win the pole, setting a time of 57.269 and an average speed of 157.153 mph in the first round.

 Five drivers would fail to qualify.